 I – Inspire

 The inspiration factor points more towards changes the agency can do for themselves in order for caregivers to see you in a different light and place you head and shoulders above your competition.
 What can you do to make your caregivers or potential caregivers look at you and think ‘I want to work there’?
-Leigh suggested an option to create and have available, a unique welcome sign located in front of a parking space for applicant caregiver or new employees coming into the office for the first time.
+Leigh suggested an option to create and have available, a unique welcome sign located in front of a parking space for applicant caregivers or new employees coming into the office for the first time.

 S – Support

 Support can also be viewed in several ways, ranging from monetary to mental and everything in between.
 Having a clear system for PTO and a health insurance schedule are sure to create a positive buzz in the workforce.
-Setting up a system that allows for review bonuses could create even more incentive for caregivers to remain in their current positions.
+Setting up a system that allows for review bonuses could create even more incentives for caregivers to remain in their current positions.
 Open communication is key, showing your caregivers that you are there for them.

 E – Education

 The educational support varies a bit more.
-There are several programs out there allowing agencies to access and then enroll caregivers in CEU credits, propelling them into potentially higher paying positions and increasing their own views on self worth.
+There are several programs out there allowing agencies to access and then enroll caregivers in CEU credits, propelling them into potentially higher-paying positions and increasing their own views on self-worth.

 The author’s opinion is that some of these options are quite costly, but as you grow your agency and your revenue and or margins increase, there could be room to invest in your staff in more creative ways.
 Some would argue that it is a chicken or egg situation.
 Do you invest in your staff to grow your agency or is it best to wait to invest in your staff once you have grown your agency to a certain revenue?
 Our experience would suggest that it is both.
 Spend time trying to understand the generational differences in your staff then, make incremental changes to create the culture that you want and that nurtures your employees and clients as you grow.
 I believe that this is the way to go.
 Tell us what you think in the comments, or what you’re currently doing to connect with this growing demographic.

 Looking for ways to increase caregiver retention rates for your agency?
-The Rosemark home care software has caregiver management features that enables you to recruit and screen qualified candidates, increase caregiver retention and job satisfaction, and deploy seamless and timely communication in a variety of formats.
+The Rosemark home care software has caregiver management features that enable you to recruit and screen qualified candidates, increase caregiver retention and job satisfaction, and deploy seamless and timely communication in a variety of formats.
 Contact us today to learn more and schedule a preview of our system.